-The carbon intensity targets are checked and evaluated annually.
+The greenhouse gas intensity targets are checked and evaluated annually.
 The targets may be revised upwards or downwards.
-For example, if countries show insufficient progress in the reduction of their carbon intensity and this cannot be offset by optimising the portfolio, KBC Asset Management NV may revise the target upwards.
-It is also possible that carbon intensity will fall to a lower level much faster than expected.
-If countries make excellent progress in terms of carbon intensity, KBC Asset Management NV KBC Asset Management NV wants to be able to track this acceleration in the portfolio.
+For example, if countries show insufficient progress in the reduction of their greenhouse gas intensity and this cannot be offset by optimising the portfolio, KBC Asset Management NV may revise the target upwards.
+It is also possible that greenhouse gas intensity will fall to a lower level much faster than expected.
+If countries make excellent progress in terms of greenhouse gas intensity, KBC Asset Management NV KBC Asset Management NV wants to be able to track this acceleration in the portfolio.
 In that case, the target may be adjusted downwards.

-To support sustainable development, the sub-fund undertakes to invest a minimum proportion of the portfolio in governments, supranational debtors and/or governmental agencies that contribute to the UN Sustainable Development Goals.
+To support sustainable development, the sub-fund invests a proportion of the portfolio in governments, supranational debtors and/or governmental agencies that contribute to the UN Sustainable Development Goals.
 The UN Sustainable Development Goals include social and environmental objectives.
-More detailed information on the specific objectives of the sub-fund is available in the summary table in the section entitled 'What environmental and/or social characteristics are promoted by this financial product?'